The Yummy Life

 I gave the cookie bag pictured above to Paul who is married to my long-time, dear friend Sheri.
 She has an awesome online yarn store (check it out at TheLoopyEwe.com).
 Paul is a skilled photographer and is in charge of photography of all of the beautiful yarn you can view online at The Loopy Ewe.

-Sheri and Paul spent most of last Saturday afternoon in my kitchen with me while he advised me on the lighting challenges in my kitchen and helped me learn to take better photos of food for The Yummy Life blog.
-It takes some serious patience to teach these skills to an amateur like me.
+In the early days of The Yummy Life, Sheri and Paul spent most of a Saturday afternoon in my kitchen with me while Paul advised me on the lighting challenges in my kitchen and helped me learn to take better photos of food for The Yummy Life blog.
+It took some serious patience to teach these skills to an amateur like me.
 (Aperture?
 Huh?
 What's that?)
-You will hopefully see a gradual improvement in my photos as I apply what Paul taught me.
-My photography skills are a work in progress.
+My photography skills continue to be a work in progress, but I'll always be grateful to Paul for his patience with clueless me that day.

-So, I sent Paul home with this bag of chocolate dipped oatmeal cookies as a small token of my gratitude for my Saturday afternoon photography lesson.
+So, I sent Paul home with a bag of chocolate dipped oatmeal cookies as a small token of my gratitude for my Saturday afternoon photography lesson.

 It's easy to make up these cookie bags.
 The key is being prepared.
 If you have the bags and tags on hand, it's a snap to throw together a cookie gift bag.
 Having a personalized tag and a coordinating ribbon of some kind is just enough fru-fru to make it special.
 Here's how.